 Music plays a very important role in the life of students at Foundation Christian Academy.
 Our goal is to glorify God by engendering in our students a love of music, an appreciation for beauty as expressed through music, and by developing the God-given talents of each student.
-The Pre-Kindergarten and Kindergarten years are exploration years in music.
-Students learn to sing simple songs and play small instruments such as rhythm sticks.
-Concepts taught include echoing melodies, keeping a steady beat, recognizing simple rhythms and moving with the music.
-During the 1st – 3rd grade years, students are developing their singing voices.
 They also learn how to read music.
 Concepts include the staff and key signatures.

 We want our students to pursue excellence in their music-making and to create wonderfully as God created wonderfully.
 The Bible has much to say about music and its purpose for humanity.
 FCA desires for its students to grapple with these elements as well as to develop his or her talent to its full potential.
 We want students to remember that music is a way to offer thanks to God for all that He has given us.
 Music is a gift enjoyed by God and also by the makers of the musical praises themselves.
 Whether or not students intend to pursue music as a vocation, we seek to equip them with technical skills essential for reading, interpreting, and performing music as well as an understanding of both musical history and theory.

 At Foundation Christian Academy, students have the privilege of studying music with the knowledge of the truth that it was created and given to us by God, and to explore all the implications of that truth.
 Here at FCA, students have the unique opportunity to be prepared physically, intellectually, socially and spiritually for a life of music-making.